syncfusion-content/blazor-docs/blazor/maps/accessibility.md

 <kbd>Down arrow</kbd> |When zoomed in, the map can be scrolled downward.
 <kbd> R </kbd> |When zooming is enabled, reset operation can be performed.
 <kbd>Enter</kbd> |The page can be navigated to the next and previous states in legend.
 Similarly, the selection can be made while navigating over the shape.

+## Ensuring accessibility

+The Maps component's accessibility levels are ensured using an [accessibility-checker](https://www.npmjs.com/package/accessibility-checker) and [axe-core](https://www.npmjs.com/package/axe-core) software tools during automated testing.

+The accessibility compliance of the Maps component is shown in [this sample](https://blazor.syncfusion.com/accessibility/maps).
+Open the sample in a new window to evaluate the accessibility of the Maps component with accessibility tools.